bibelwort/db_app/README.md

 # Simple DB reader

-This app makes a connection to EXISTING PostgreSQL DB and print all data to the screen each 5 seconds
+This app makes a connection to PostgreSQL DB and print all data to file each 5 seconds

 Installation:
 ```bash